 See Mark's Prince Nymph.

 Roger Menard is the author of My Side of the River: Reflections of a Catskill Fly Fisherman.
-He was a Charter Director of the Theodore Gordon Flyfishers and is a member of Trout Unlimited as well as the Catskill Flyfishers Guild.
-A conservationist and avid fly angler, he has fished extensively in the Northeast and also in the eastern Canadian Provinces for Atlantic salmon and brook trout.
-His travels include the trout waters of Idaho, Wyoming, and Montana.
-As a fly tyer he has sat alongside the vises of his friends Harry and Elie Darbee, Keith Fulsher, Herb Howard, Matt Vinceguerra, and Ray Smith.
-Roger is a retired sales representative for a major food corporation and served honorably in the United States navy.
-He resides with his wife Lisa in the foothills of the Catskills.
+He was a Charter Director of the Theodore Gordon Flyfishers and a member of Trout Unlimited as well as the Catskill Flyfishers Guild.
+A conservationist and avid fly angler, he fished with his wife Lisa in the Northeast and also in the eastern Canadian Provinces for Atlantic salmon and brook trout.
+His travels included the trout waters of Idaho, Wyoming, and Montana.
+As a renowned fly tyer, he sat alongside the vises of his friends Harry and Elie Darbee, Keith Fulsher, Herb Howard, Matt Vinceguerra, and Ray Smith.
+Roger was a retired sales representative for a major food corporation and served honorably in the United States navy.
+Sadly, Roger passed away during the summer of 2018 and is much missed.
 See Roger's Red Quill and Ginger Quill.

 At age nine Ed Ostapczuk received his first fishing pole, at age thirteen he obtained a fly tying kit as a Christmas present and has been busy doing both ever since.
 Ed and his wife Lois moved to the Catskills in 1970, drawn to the region by the Esopus Creek, which he has been fishing from that time forward.
 He is a retired middle school teacher and licensed NYS fishing guide.